nbshree/handwriting-redux/README.md

-Creating a new branch is quick.
+Creating a new branch is quick（2）.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts